BroadbandForum/usp/specification/discovery/index.md

 **R-DIS.1a** - The Agent MUST decode all received options as strings (provisioning code, wait interval, and interval multiplier are not decoded as numeric fields).

-**R-DIS.1b** - The Agent MUST interpret a received URL of the Controller as an absolute URL.
+**R-DIS.1b** - The Agent MUST interpret a received URL or FQDN of the Controller as either an absolute URL or FQDN.

 **R-DIS.1c** - If the Agent receives an encapsulated option value that is null terminated, the Agent MUST accept the value provided, and MUST NOT interpret the null character as part of the value.